Kai Tiaki Nursing New Zealand

 In December 2019 we were given the go-ahead to design, build and content-load an issue-based WordPress site that mirrored the print version of the journal.
 The latest issue would be uploaded to the site and published each month at the same time as the print version came out.
 The website would be accessible via login to members, with the news articles accessible to everyone.
 Subscriber institutions would have an IP address-based login system for their employees.

-I was responsible for the selection and re-styling of the WordPress theme and associated plugins, CSS3, some PHP wrangling, building the site, site hosting management, browser and device testing, writing help pages and technical documentation, QA and client support; and content-loading, web editing and proof-reading for the first year of publication.
+I was responsible for the selection and re-styling of the WordPress theme and associated plugins, CSS3, some PHP wrangling, building the site, site hosting management, browser and device testing, content design - writing help pages and technical documentation, QA and client support; and content-loading, web editing and proof-reading for the first year of publication.

 Achievements: